RezKhan/spookytype/README.md

 # SpookyType

-## Description:
-Simple touch typing with some selected spooky texts from Project Gutenberg.
+A spooky themed touch typing web application with selected texts from Project Gutenberg.
+Fun for the whole family, of people who can type.

 ## History:
 Originally created to complete the project for CS50x, subsequently ported to Go to learn go.